 The death of a student can impact the entire campus community.
 The purpose of this document is to establish the responsibilities for notifications in an orderly, effective, and caring manner.

-If someone receives information of a student’s death, they should immediately notify the Assistant Vice President for Student Affairs at 316-978-6105 or Alicia.Newell@wichita.edu.
-Once notified, the AVP for student affairs will immediately begin the Campus Response and Notification Procedure.
+If someone receives information of a student’s death, they should immediately notify the Dean of Students at 316-978-3149 or Aaron.Austin@wichita.edu.
+Once notified, the Dean of Students will immediately begin the Campus Response and Notification Procedure.